ClickHouse/ClickHouse/docs/en/operations/table_engines/aggregatingmergetree.md

 ### Deprecated Method for Creating a Table

-!!!attention    Do not use this method in new projects and, if possible, switch the old projects to the method described above.
+!!! attention    Do not use this method in new projects and, if possible, switch the old projects to the method described above.

 ```sql
 CREATE [TEMPORARY] TABLE [IF NOT EXISTS] [db.]name [ON CLUSTER cluster]